ML-KULeuven/the_apples_game/README.md

 are represented as `[x, y]` coordinates with the origin at the top left.
 Note that only the locations of apples that are within a 15x15 window of the agent's location are included in the message.
-Similarly, the location and orientation of the players that are outside this window are replaced with a quotation mark.
+Similarly, the location and orientation of the players that are outside this window are replaced with a question mark.

 If you are player 1, reply with the first action you want to perform: